 The average cost of remodeling a room in your home is a whopping $46,207.
 While you’ll save tons of money if you aren’t ripping out walls, laying hardwood floors, or rerouting electrical lines, a renovation of any size is still a big investment.
+A good place to start is with a Home Remodeling & Renovation Guide.

 With so many costs, both small and large, going into a remodel, budgeting for your renovation is a must.
 Keep reading to learn four tips to help you do just that.